-Financial income comprises interest income and dividend income.
+Finance income comprises mainly interest income and other similar income.
 Interest income is recognised as it accrues, using the effective interest method.
-Dividend income is recognised on the date that the Company's right to receive payment is established.
-Financial costs comprise interest expense and other financial expenses.
+Finance expense comprise interest expense and other finance expense.
 All borrowing costs are recognised using the effective interest method.
-Foreign currency gains and losses are reported on a net basis in profit or loss.
+Foreign currency translation gains and losses are reported on a net basis in profit or loss.